PythonAstroimagingSuite/pyastrobackend/docs/source/introduction.rst

 What is pyastrobackend?
 ----------------------

-Pyastrobackend is a abstraction later which presents a singular API to python applications allowing the use of ASCOM, MaximDL or INDI device driver frameworks underneath.
+Pyastrobackend is a abstraction later which presents a singular API to Python applications allowing the use of ASCOM, MaximDL or INDI device driver frameworks underneath.
 The goal is allow one to have a single source tree for an astronomical application and be able to run it on a system using ASCOM, MaximDL or INDI.